tanmaysingha/ESPNet/README.md

 * TensorFlow 2.1
   * This requires CUDA >= 10.1
   * TensorRT will require an NVIDIA GPU with Tensor Cores.
+  * Horovod framework (for effective utilization of resources and speed up GPUs)
 * Keras 2.3.1
 * Python >= 3.7

 ## Results
 Size of image in cityscapes dataset is 1024x2048px.
 But ESPNets accept 512x512px input.
-Therefore, all models are trained with 512x512px size of input and results are generated of same size.
+Therefore, all models are trained with 512x512px size of input and predicted images are of same size.
 ### Separable UNet
 ![Separable UNet](https://github.com/tanmaysingha/ESPNet/blob/master/Results/other_models/Separable_UNet.png?raw=true)